Special routes of U.S. Route 60

 U.S. Route 60 has 25 current special routes.
 Of these, 20 are business routes, two alternate routes, one bypass route, and one truck route.
 US 60 has also had one additional business route, an additional bypass route, a temporary route, and another truck route (all now decommissioned).

 Tonkawa business loop

 Business US 60 in Tonkawa begins at an interchange on the north side of Tonkawa.
 It heads south in a concurrency with U.S. Route 77, then turns east on North Avenue.
 East of Tonkawa, the route turns back north to reunite with the main route.

 Ponca City business loop

 Business US 60 in Ponca City begins at an interchange with US 60 and US 177 (the E. W. Marland Memorial Highway) and continues east down South Avenue.
-It turns north onto Pine Street, heading into the downtown area, east on Central, and north on Union Street.
-It turns east again onto Grand Avenue.
+It turns north onto Waverly Street on the western edge of town, running north for roughly half a mile, before turning east Grand Avenue.
+The route then heads east through downtown, serving businesses and residences alike.
 At 14th Street, it turns south, forming a concurrency with U.S. Route 77.
 It rejoins the main highway in the southeast part of the city.